 3.3 The Chair of Governors must write to the complainant within 5 days of receipt of the complaint to acknowledge this.
 The letter should state that another letter will follow within 20 school days setting out the actions taken to investigate the complaint and the findings.

-3.4 The Chair of Governors will look at all the information pertaining to the complaint submitted by the complainant and the investigatory evidence by the school at Stages 1 and 2.
+evidence by the school at Stages 1 and 2.
 The Chair may want to talk with the complainant or investigating staff members to establish facts and obtain further information.